You've got more than a thousand posts on this site. Why haven't I heard about it until now?

 Sort of.
 In the late 80s, Shirley Meier, S.M.
 Stirling and I noticed that we were all writing in a post-apocalyptic world, and so decided to combine our settings.
 Thus all the cultures were created individually but then set to rub up against each other.
 We published a cluster of books (series is the wrong word, because they are not linear) under the overall title "Fifth Millennium" (as they take place somewhere between A.D.
 4,000 and 5,000) with Baen Books.

 The whole series is nicely described, complete with images of all the covers, on this website.
 (You're right, S. Day: nothing is impossible.)
-Though a line on the back-cover blurb of Lion's Heart made it appear that I was writing in a world created by Shirley and Steve (Stirling), it was put in for sales reasons and is not actually true.
+Though a line on the back-cover blurb of Lion's Heart made it appear that I was writing in a world created by Shirley and Steve (Stirling), it was put in for marketing reasons and is not actually true.
 The nations of Yeola-e, Laka, Tor Ench, Haiu Menshir and Arko were all my creations, though the other two authors sometimes offered ideas, and Shirley has been particularly interested in Arko more recently and has contributed a great deal to the development of it.
 So while Chevenga visits parts of Shirley's portion of the world, he otherwise lives entirely in settings created by me.
 (At least so far.
 You never know where he's going to go.)

 So Shirley Meier is posting a new Fifth Millennium book online too.
 What does that mean, "interlaces" with yours?